Welcome to the Kappa Zoo

 1.1 Getting Started

 If you are new to t-a-p models, I recommend starting with the Chapter 1, which introduces rater agreement as a classification problem and lays out the philosophical and statistical assumptions.
 Chapter 2 provides the basic statistical derivations needed to work with t-a-p models.
 Chapter 3 derives the relationship to some existing rater agreement statistics, for example showing how the Fleiss kappa is a special case of a t-a-p model.
 Chapter 4expands the number of parameters and shows how this relates to the “kappa paradox.”
-Chapter 5 develops a hierarchical model that allows each rater and subject to have individual parameters for accuracy and truth.
+Chapter 5 develops a multi-parameter model that allows each rater and subject to have parameters for accuracy and truth, respectively.
 This model is equivalent to a binary version of MACE, from the machine learning literature (Hovy et al., 2013).
 Chapter 6 shows how we can assess model fit and the independence assumption.
-Chapter 7 introduces the tapModel
+Chapter 7 introduces the tapModel R package, which allows for easy estimation of the model parameters and lots of utilities.
+Chapter 8 introduces the t-a-p app, an interactive way to use real or simulated data to estimate the model parameters without coding.
+It is currently under construction, since I’ve made major changes to the tapModel package.
+An appendix is included to provide more detailed statistical derivations and proofs for some results.
+There is a growing list of examples that use data sets to illustrate the concepts.

 1.2 Table of Contents